blacksfk/are_publisher/readme.md

 	},

 	/**
-	 * Static parameters - these should only change if the user changes servers */
+	 * Static parameters - these are only present when the user gets back into the car
+	 * or changes sessions (which are the same thing from a data perspective) */
 	// no. of sessions for this weekend
 	sessions: 0,